 “It was the first time in American history that literature had been organized under the subject heading of ‘gay culture.’”

 The Mercer Street store also became the headquarters for the Homophile Youth Movement, where Rodwell often counseled young gay men and women and tried to set a positive example for them, so, as he said, they would “gain a sense of pride and dignity as young homosexuals.”
-LGBT rights activist and photographer Kay Lahusen and LGBT rights activist Ellen Broidy said they worked at this bookstore location for a period of time.
+LGBT rights activist Ellen Broidy said she worked at this bookstore location for a period of time.

 In 1973, Rodwell decided to open a second store on Christopher Street, close to the center of gay life in New York and also called the Oscar Wilde Memorial Bookshop.
 He kept the Mercer Street store open for several months, for “sentimental reasons,” but finally closed it in May 1974.